vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-4_Hammer-Quality-Control.md

 ## Self-Check

-To check that the genome-fetching process ran correctly, you can execute the following command:
+To make a quick check that the genome-fetching process ran correctly, you can execute the following command:

 ```
 ls -1 Data/Myrep10_Genomes/ | wc -l
 ```

-`ls -1` means "List the contents of the directory in single-column format".<br>
+`ls -1` means "List the contents of the directory in single-column format";<br>
-`wc -l` means "Count the number of lines".<br>
+we then pipe the results to `wc -l`, which means "Count the number of lines".<br>
-`myrep10` should contain 141 genomes,
-while `myrep50` should contain 921 genomes.
+The directory for `myrep10` should contain 141 genomes, while the directory for `myrep50` should contain 921 genomes.

 Filtering the `myrep10` hammers should print the following last three lines to `STDERR`: